 Warning: Few bars also offer ballons which is a balloon filled with laughing gas.
 It sounds fun to try for a night out with friends but be careful out there as I have seen people getting addicted to it!

-Now below you will find what I wish I has known before traveling to Hanoi.
+Now below you will find what I wish I had known before traveling to Hanoi.
 Follow these tips to make your Hanoi, Vietnam stay easier and that much richer!

 1. Install Grab App

 First thing first, download the Grab app for transport in Asia.
-Forget paying overcharged metered taxies, not only in Vietnam but almost everywhere in Asia, everyone uses Grab not Uber.
+Forget paying overcharged metered taxis, not only in Vietnam but almost everywhere in Asia, everyone uses Grab not Uber.
 For my readers, here is the discounted ride with Grab (up to VND 30000 off)!
 Just register using this referral code GRABANNASMATE, and save your hard-earned money.
-You can also use this link: https://r.grab.com/grabannasmate

 2. Arrival/Departure in Style